AdobeDocs/marketo.en/help/marketo/product-docs/administration/users-and-roles/email-verification.md

 >[!IMPORTANT]
 >
 >The exception to the above is, _in an SSO-only subscription_, Admins will receive a new user invitation, but non-Admin users will not.
 Users who are not Admins must still go through the email verification process to ensure migration of their records.
-Users can send themselves the email verification link by clicking their Profile icon and going to **My Account** > **Account Settings** and clicking **Resend Verification**.
+Users can send themselves the email verification link by clicking their "My Profile" icon and navigating to **My Account** > **Account Settings** > **Resend Verification**.

    ![](assets/email-verification-1.png)